noahgrant/resourcerer/README.md

       {hasLoaded ? (
         // at this point we are guaranteed all critical resources have returned.
-        // before that, todosCollection is a Collection instance, just empty
+        // before that, todosCollection is still a Collection instance that can be
+        // mapped over--it's just empty
         <ul>
           {todosCollection.map((todoModel) => (
             <li key={todoModel.id}>